NickCMoore/beeston-castle/TESTING.md

 [Home Page](https://nickcmoore.github.io/beeston-castle/index.html) - following on from this testing, the home page had 9 errors and 3 warnings.

-[History](https://nickcmoore.github.io/beeston-castle/history.html) - following on from this testing, the History page had 2 errors.
+[History](https://nickcmoore.github.io/beeston-castle/history.html) - following on from this testing, the History page had 1 error.

 [Visit](https://nickcmoore.github.io/beeston-castle/visit.html) - following on from this testing, the Visit page had 1 error.